c0d-0x/Cruxpass-Password-manager/README.md

 - -l: List all saved passwords
 - -e: <file name>: Export all saved passwords to a csv format
 - -i: <file name>: Import passwords from a csv file
+- -d: <password id>: deletes a password by id

 ## Installation